tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

   it does not become a burden
   &mdash; when grading yourself you skip everything but the main target.
 * **Keep your cards.**
-  There's an idea in the community that cards should get deleted or suspended after they reach a certain interval.
+  There's an idea that cards should get deleted or suspended after they reach a certain interval.
   The idea is justified by an assumption that immersion alone is enough to keep any word in memory after it's been acquired.